YervaJithendarReddy/Data_science_learning/README.md

 # Data_science_learning
- Hey, This is the path how i learned the data science and what are the major things i have done to become a skillfull data science student
+ Hey, This is the path how i learned the data science and the topics i learnt.